Human trafficking in Hungary

+Prosecution (2010)

 The Government of Hungary’s anti-human trafficking law enforcement efforts improved during the reporting period.
 Hungary prohibits all forms of trafficking through Paragraph 175/b of its criminal code, though prosecutors rely on other trafficking-related statutes to prosecute most trafficking cases.
 During the reporting period, the government amended Paragraph 175/b to increase penalties for cases involving child victims under the age of 12.
 Penalties prescribed in Paragraph 175/b now range from one year up to life imprisonment, which are sufficiently stringent and commensurate with those prescribed for other serious crimes, such as rape.
 Authorities note that because of a ruling by the Supreme Court of Hungary, prosecutors must meet strict evidentiary requirements for proving the crime of human trafficking under Paragraph 175/b, specifically that the prosecutor must prove that a victim of human trafficking is either bought or sold by another person; because of this standard, prosecutors generally use other statues to prosecute trafficking offenders.
 Police and border guards conducted 27 trafficking investigations, compared with 21 investigations in 2008.
 Authorities prosecuted 16 traffickers in 2009, compared with 18 in 2008.
 Convictions were obtained against 23 sex trafficking offenders in 2009, compared with 16 sex trafficking and two labor trafficking convictions in 2008.
 During the last year, the government did not report any prosecutions or convictions for labor trafficking offenses.
 In 2009, twenty of 23 convicted offenders were sentenced to time in prison, an improvement from 2008 when 11 out of 18 convicted offenders were sentenced to time in prison.
 Of those sentenced to prison in 2009, 12 convicted offenders received sentences of up to three years’ imprisonment, three offenders received sentences ranging from three to four years’ imprisonment, and five offenders received sentences of five years’ imprisonment.
 During the reporting period, 55 law enforcement officials received victim sensitivity training and victim identification training.
 The government also conducted three joint trafficking investigations with law enforcement authorities from the Netherlands, Germany, and Austria.